NCICCGPO/gdan-tmp-models/README.md

 + AKLIMATE options: `TOP, GEXP, CNVR, METH, or MULTI` where TOP is the highest performing model regardless of platform (can be single data platform type or a combination).
 MULTI is a combination of multiple data platform types.

-+ JADBio options:

-+ CloudForest options: `MULTI, ALL, or OVERALL` where `OVERALL` is the best model for the cancer cohort. `MULTI` stands for using all available data types. **Not all cancer cohorts have a MULTI model** this only occurs if it is the highest performing model (of all models) is a non-single data platform model.
++ CloudForest options: `OVERALL, MULTI, CNVR, GEXP, METH, MIR, or MUTA` where `OVERALL` is the best model for the cancer cohort. `MULTI` stands for using all available data types. **Not all cancer cohorts have a MULTI model** this only occurs if it is the highest performing model (of all models) is a non-single data platform model.

 + SubSCOPE options: `CNV, GEXP, METH, MIR, MUTA`.
 Note there requires the use of `CNV` not CNVR.

++ JADBio options:

 # Analyze: Run Machine Learning Models to Predict Cancer Subtypes
 Simple command to call one of the five methods.
 This will predict the molecular subtype for each sample.